Assassination Theater: Previews begin August 11, 2015

+[With a new AFTERWORD about the extreme measures De Lorean took to stop this book as seen in the new documentary, opening Fall 2018.]
 From the shattered fragments of De Lorean’s deeds and delusions, investigative journalist Hillel Levin―who was the first to look closely at the truth behind the image―has pieced together a fascinating picture of the man behind this contemporary myth.

 "Boosting the Big Tuna," which appeared in the April 2007 issue of Playboy. will be the basis for Idol's Eye.
 Production will start in 2016 under the direction of acclaimed French director Olivier Assayas.

 Jimmy Keene was sitting on the hot dime of a ten-year sentence when the prosecutor offered him a bizarre deal in return for his early release: Go undercover to a maximum-security penitentiary for mentally ill prisoners, befriend a serial killer and get him to confess to his crimes.